CS270 (spelled CS290B) -- Operating Your Systems Topically in an Advanced Way

 Overview

-The lecture component for the course will center on discussion of the papers shown in the reading list according to the schedule listed there.
+After the first lectures on the class project, the bulk of the lecture component for the course will center on discussion of the papers shown in the reading list according to the schedule listed there.
 Your instructor will present some introductory material for each paper, and then will lead a group discussion by actively engaging you in the analysis and critique of each work.
-Participation in this portion of the course is worth approximately 50% of the final course grade so it is important to attend each lecture and to come prepared to discuss the specified papers.
-Because the format for the discussions is somewhat unusual, class participation will not be graded during the first two weeks of the course to permit a smooth and pleasant acclamation to the lofty new climes of graduate operating systems.
+Participation in this portion of the course is worth approximately 50% of the final course grade so it is important to attend each lecture and to come prepared to discuss the specified paper or papers.

 Course Texts